Prystopia/animated-html-tutorial/README.md

 ![Tutorial in action](https://prystopiastorage.blob.core.windows.net/media/AnimatedTutorial.gif)

 ## Usage
-A tutorial can be created in 3 steps:
+A basic tutorial can be created in 3 steps:

 1. `const tutorial = new AnimatedTutorial(); //Create a new instance of the tutorial`
 1. `tutorial.addStep(".test-control", "Text to display about Test control", 10); //Add a step to the tutorial`
 1. `tutorial.run(); //instantly runs the tutorial`

+Another approach exists where a tutorial can be created directly from a form, to achieve this replace step 2 above with the following line, passing in the selector for the form:

+`tutorial.addForm("#frmTest");`

+In order to specify the message and duration for each step, each component on the form can detail this information using the following attributes

+1. `data-at-message="Example message" //defines the message to display for this control`
+1. `data-at-duration="10"; //defines the duration for this control, this value is in seconds`

 ## Config